valenjet/upskill-in-testing-with-csharp/manuscript/ch02/chapter02.md

 ### I3 - Step 4: Refactor (tidy 🔧)

-We could go on forever with the truth table concept, but we want to handle any arbitrary temperature in degrees Fahrenheit and convert it to the correct degrees Celsius.
+We could go on forever with the truth table approach, but we want to handle any arbitrary temperature in degrees Fahrenheit and convert it to the correct degrees Celsius.

 Wiktionary defines [refactor](https://en.wiktionary.org/wiki/refactor) as:
 > To rewrite existing source code in order to improve its readability, reusability or structure without affecting its meaning or behavior.